JamesKindon/jkindon.github.io/_posts/2021-07-19-citrix-mcs-and-azure-ephemeral-disks.md

 ## Citrix MCS and Azure Ephemeral Disks

 Citrix MCS now can utilise cached base ephemeral disks.
 Once Microsoft removes the preview status of "cache disk based Ephemeral Disks", MCS will support that too with a logic of "*if the cache is big enough – use it, if it's not, use the temp disk*".

+{: .box-note}
+**Update 15.12.2021** - Citrix MCS will support deployment of the OS disk to either the Cache Disk if present and capable, or to the Temp SSD if the Cache is not.
+A preference to local cache is always the default, if the machine is resized and the temp SSD disk is the only available option, MCS will handle the configuration accordingly

 The Citrix iteration of this relies on the use of a shared image gallery, and as of the time of writing, requires a custom provisioning scheme driven by PowerShell.
 I am expecting at some point soon, this will be a tick box in Studio.